MengXinSheQu/MVPMusicBox/README.md

 This plugin has added MVP Music Box 🎵。

-When the total number of player kills (excluding suicide) reaches the first .
-The player's MVP music box will be played.
+When the total number of player kills (excluding suicide) reaches the first , The player's MVP music box will be played.

 If the player does not have an MVP music box, only information will be displayed without playing or prompting.

 ## **Usage:**

-Extract 'dependencies exported.rar' to 'EXILED\plugins\diplomacies'
+Extract 'dependencies.rar' to 'EXILED\Plugins\dependencies'

 Then place 'MVPMusicBox.dll' into 'EXILED\Plugins'